Spastic colon; Irritable colon; Mucous colitis; Spastic colitis

 The goal of treatment is to relieve symptoms.

-Lifestyle changes can be helpful in some cases of IBS.
+Lifestyle changes can help in some cases of IBS.
 For example, regular exercise and improved sleep habits may reduce anxiety and help relieve bowel symptoms.

 Talk with your doctor before taking over-the-counter medications.